Trips Made by a Resident of a Designated Remote Area

 - for non-business or non-medical reasons (for example, trips made because of a death or an unfortunate event, or annual leave).

-Travel expenses include the cost of plane, train or bus tickets, expenses related to the use of a vehicle, the cost of meals and lodging in a hotel or motel, and incidental expenses such as taxi fares, tolls and ferry charges.
+Travel expenses include the cost of plane, train or bus tickets, expenses related to the use of a vehicle, the cost of meals and lodging, and incidental expenses such as taxi fares, tolls and ferry charges.
 You have to include the value of the travel benefit (including GST and QST) in boxes A, G, I and K of the employee's RL-1 slip (see courtesy translation RL-1-T).

 In addition, if the trips were made to receive medical care, you have to enter “K-1” in a blank box of the RL-1 slip, followed by the value of the benefit for such trips.